-Taking action and decision-making processes towards behaviours that add quality to our capacities and abilities will positively contribute to our physical activity, sports, and health.
+Taking action and decision-making processes towards behaviors that add quality to our capacities and abilities will positively contribute to our physical activity, sports, and health.
 That is a primary role of Strength & Conditioning.
 Long story short, improved performance and body function leads to better experiences increasing enjoyment and progression meanwhile minimizing injury risk with our plan snowboarding conditioning.

 Snowboarding like all physical activities, can involve a great deal of muscle tissue and have high energy demands.
 As you know, there are different snowboarding disciplines making snowboarding incredibly playful.
 Among them we can find Freestyle, Alpine, Splitboarding and Freeriding.
 Each one entails certain demands and different characteristics which will condition inherent activity adaptations and how we need to prepare with an Strength & Conditioning programs to optimize benefits.
 An approach sometimes overlooked if the goals ain’t clear, is what kind of riding style do you like, enjoy or need.
 This will set activity intensity, body structure and energy demands, because is not the same cruising than efficiently charge down.
 Each one has its beauty, but you have to be technically, psychologically and physically ready.

 What is a Strength & Conditioning program?

 Strength & Conditioning are programmed interventions and methodologies targeting physical or skill fitness aiming to develop a selected set of attributes.
 Strength & Conditioning is composed by the integration of multiple fitness attributes and its physiological adaptations to serve a purpose.
 Here are the 4 main benefits of a Strength & Conditioning program:

 1. Improve performance and function